 Beach walk – We planned the long beach walk from Grotto beach on the east of Hermanus at the point where the Klein Rivier flows into the sea, to Klipgat Cave at De Kelders.
 The planning of the beach walk is important because if the mouth of the Klein Rivier is open to the sea one would need to cross at low tide.
 For our beach walk it wasn’t necessary because the mouth is still closed, and at this stage it doesn’t look to be likely to open because for the drought that South Africa is experiencing at the moment.

-We prepared mentally for the beach walk because we were told it was total distance of between 14 and 18 kilometers, and it was a hot sunny day.
+We prepared mentally for the beach walk because we were told it was total distance of between 14 and 18 kilometers, and it was a hot sunny day, we measured the actual distance 18.5 kilometers with a GPS.

 We planned the beach walk for Tuesday the 29th November 2017 because that was “New Moon”- when the Sun, moon and Earth are all in a fairly straight line.
 These conditions produce spring tides, in which the high water is higher, and the low water is lower than average levels.
 Allowing us the flexibility to walk around the seaward side of any rocky protrusions that would normally not be possible because of the water.
 The forecast low tide for the day’s beach walk was at 09 h 03 so we departed from Grotto beach at 06 h 00, giving us 3 hours of walking before the tide was fully out and another 3 hours to exit the beach at Klipgat cave.